shadowarchive/icloudby/README.md

 # Copyright:

-* This method was developed by AppleTech752, AppleDemo, and Exploit3d, Recompiled by Xin Snowflakes.
+* This method was developed by AppleTech752, AppleDemo, and Exploit3d, recompiled successfully by Xin Snowflakes.

 ## Credits to the Peeps above, and of course axi0mX for the Original Developer.